INQUIRE-Search: Interactive Discovery in Large-Scale Biodiversity Databases: Validation with Ecological Case Studies

+\textbf{Overview.} {This case study evaluates whether INQUIRE-Search can surface individually identifiable humpback whale fluke images from unstructured community-science imagery and link them to known individuals in existing ID catalogues.}

+Animal re-identification---recognizing individuals across space and time---is essential for population monitoring and movement ecology ~\citep{krebs1989ecological}.
+For wide-ranging marine mammals like humpback whales, these analyses rely on longitudinal photo-identification datasets that link repeated sightings using unique pigmentation and trailing-edge patterns on the ventral fluke, as shown in Figure 12 ~\citep{katona1981identifying, calambokidis2001movements, martin1984migration, howard2018humpback}.
+Although many fluke photographs exist in repositories such as iNaturalist, identifiable images are rare and dispersed across unstructured collections, limiting scalable re-ID dataset construction.
+We evaluate whether INQUIRE-Search can address this bottleneck by surfacing identifiable fluke images and linking them to known individuals in the HappyWhale dataset \citep{howard2018humpback}.

-For analysis, we first assess whether any iNaturalist retrievals correspond to known individuals in the HappyWhale dataset.
-To speed up the matching, we crop each iNaturalist image with Grounding DINO \cite{liu2024grounding} and embed both datasets using a multi-species re-identification model \cite{otarashvili2024multispecies}.
-For each of the 153 INQUIRE-Search images, we retrieve the top three closest HappyWhale candidates by embedding similarity, then manually review these candidates to confirm matches.
-Although not conducted by experts, humpback flukes have distinct, easily recognizable patterns that allow reliable identification by non-experts.
+\textbf{{INQUIRE-Search workflow for CS5.}} \textbf{{1) Query and Prioritize:}} We queried for ``white underside of humpback whale fluke'' with the humpback whale species filter. \textbf{{2) Retrieve and Verify:}} Images were considered informative only if the ventral fluke was clearly visible, unobstructed, and in focus.
+Top $N_{insp}=200$ retrievals were inspected. \textbf{{3) Export and Analyze:}} For analysis, we assess whether any iNaturalist retrievals corresponded to known individuals in the HappyWhale dataset.
+To accelerate matching, we cropped each image using Grounding DINO \citep{liu2024grounding} and embedded both the iNaturalist and HappyWhale datasets using a multi-species re-identification model \citep{otarashvili2024multispecies}.
+For each of the verified INQUIRE-Search images, we retrieved the top three closest HappyWhale candidates by embedding similarity and manually reviewed these candidates to confirm matches.
+Although not conducted by experts, humpback flukes possess distinct and easily recognizable pigmentation and trailing-edge patterns that allow reliable identification by non-experts.

-Of the 153 candidate images retrieved and verified through INQUIRE-Search, 57 were successfully matched to individuals in the public HappyWhale dataset.
-Despite inspecting only the top 200 ranked search results, these matches identified 34 unique humpback whales, including multiple sightings of a few individuals, as shown in \Cref{fig:whale_results}.
-These additional sightings extend spatiotemporal coverage of known individuals, demonstrating that INQUIRE-Search can uncover valuable, previously untapped data embedded within large community science repositories.